Walnut Shortbread Cookies Dusted With Icing Sugar

 - Roll cookies in balls for first pan and place in preheated oven to bake.

 - While first batch is baking, shape remaining cookie dough into a rectangular log and slice into thick squares.

-Remove cookies from oven, lift from hot pan (to prevent further cooking) and place on plate.
-Dust cookies with sifted icing sugar while cookies are still warm.
+- Remove cookies from oven, lift from hot pan (to prevent further cooking) and place on flat surface.

 Served Plain or Dusted With Icing Sugar